yandex-cloud/terraform-provider-yandex/website/docs/r/storage_bucket.html.markdown

 * `max_size` - (Optional) The size of bucket, in bytes.
 See [size limiting](https://cloud.yandex.com/en-ru/docs/storage/operations/buckets/limit-max-volume) for more information.

 * `default_storage_class` - (Optional) Storage class which is used for storing objects by default.
-Available values are: "STANDARD", "COLD".
+Available values are: "STANDARD", "COLD", "ICE".
 Default is `"STANDARD"`.
 See [storage class](https://cloud.yandex.com/en-ru/docs/storage/concepts/storage-class) for more inforamtion.

 * `anonymous_access_flags` - (Optional) Provides various access to objects.